 We agree that the liquid is handy for the tree’s growth yet it’s unfavorable for your home wood decoration.
 The matter will surely impact on the surrounding ambiance – the moldy smell can’t be avoided.

-Here are some effective steps to remove mold from wood, highly recommended for you:
+Here are some highly recommendations and effective steps to remove mold from wood for you:

 Pick the right cleaning solution (mixture)

 It takes some commercial products when it comes to taking off the undetected mold from wood.
-Before applying them, it’s suggested that you identify the state whether the wood is unfinished or finished.
+Before applying them, we recommend that you identify the state whether the wood is unfinished or finished.

 If your objective is to clear away the mold, the gentle cleaning solution could be relied on.